manouj/physicalComputing/Arduino/HelpingRobots/AutoCoffeeStirrer/readme.md

 3. Take out the cup.
 Enjoy your perfectly stirred coffee!

 ### Challenges
-1. Due to the limited availability of resources, the scale of the project is reduced.
+1. Due to the limited availability of resources, the scale of the project was affected.

 ## Prototype
 ![alt text](https://github.com/manouj/physicalComputing/blob/master/Arduino/HelpingRobots/AutoCoffeeStirrer/giphy%20(1).gif "FinalGif")